50417/EvoSL-Tool/README.md

 		use_URL=<if false, set project_location to evoSL's projects(all the project need to unzipped.)>
 ```

-- In MATLAB's command window,
+- In MATLAB's command window, run
 ```sh
 >> driver
 ```